verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 ### Check for RBAC privilege issues
 The use of generic Kubernetes resources as workloads and traits can result in deployment failures if privileges are insufficient.
 In this case the `oam-kubernetes-runtime` logs will contain errors containing the term `forbidden`.
-The command below shows how to query for this type of failure message.
+The following command shows how to query for this type of failure message.
 ```shell
 $ kubectl logs -n verrazzano-system -l app.kubernetes.io/name=oam-kubernetes-runtime | grep forbidden
 ```

 ### Check resource owners
 Kubernetes maintains the child to parent relationship within metadata fields.
-The example below returns the parent of the `IngressTrait` named `hello-helidon-ingress` in the `hello-helidon` namespace.
+The following example returns the parent of the `IngressTrait` named `hello-helidon-ingress` in the `hello-helidon` namespace.
 ```shell
 $ kubectl get IngressTrait -n hello-helidon hello-helidon-ingress -o jsonpath='{range .metadata.ownerReferences[*]}{.name}{"\n"}{end}'
 ```